Naturalisation

 The application is submitted online through the website of the Ministry of Interior, by attaching the extract of the original birth certificate and the criminal records certificate, issued by the authorities of the country of origin and duly translated and legalised.
 Since the 2018 reform, applicants must also submit a certification of knowledge of the Italian language.
 The originals are submitted to the Prefecture of the place of residence.

 Refugees may submit, in lieu of the original birth certificate and criminal records certificate, a declaration (affidavit), signed before a Court and certified by two witnesses.
 The law does not provide this possibility for beneficiaries of subsidiary protection.
-However, on 13 November 2019, the Civil Court of Rome recognized a woman of Sierra Leone with subsidiary protection status the right to produce self-signed certificates, instead of a criminal record and birth certificates, to request the Italian citizenship, assessing the risk she would have incurred in by turning to the authorities of her country of origin.[9]
+However, on 13 November 2019, the Civil Court of Rome recognised a woman of Sierra Leone with subsidiary protection status the right to produce self-signed certificates, instead of a criminal record and birth certificates, to request the Italian citizenship, assessing the risk she would have incurred in by turning to the authorities of her country of origin.[7]
+In 2024 the Administrative Court of Veneto granted the same right to a woman from Ethiopia, beneficiary of subsidiary protection, who was initially denied the right to submit her application for not being able to attach a birth certificate and asking to substitute it with an affidavit[8].

 The application is subject to the payment of a €250 fee.